 Appliedinfo Partners Unifies Diverse Strengths

-- Appliedinfo Partners, Inc., (AIP) is a provider of Artificial Intelligence/Machine Learning software solutions, interactive VR/AR game-based training, and digital communications services.
-As a strategic holding company, AIP’s portfolio contains three divisions—D2 TEAM-Sim, D2 Cybersecurity, and D2 Creative—and two proprietary products: DIF® and DivTRAK®.
+Appliedinfo Partners, Inc., (AIP) is a provider of Artificial Intelligence/Machine Learning software solutions, interactive VR/AR game-based training, and digital communications services.
+As a strategic holding company, AIP’s portfolio contains three divisions—D2 TEAM-Sim, D2 Cybersecurity, and D2 Creative—and our proprietary product: DIF®.

 Founded in 1990 by Betty and John Lau, AIP is a minority- and woman-owned small business.
 Our team of talented professionals includes technologists, software and database developers, communications strategists, producers, writers, instructional designers, video editors, animators and graphic designers.

-We are headquartered in a 50,000 square foot building in Central New Jersey that includes our business offices, technology and design departments, a green screen studio, digital video editing suites, 3D and motion graphics suites, data center and a 2,000 sq ft innovation center.
+We are headquartered in a 50,000 square foot solar powered building in Central New Jersey that includes our business offices, technology and design departments, two green screen studios, digital video editing suites, 3D and motion graphics suites, data center and a 2,000 sq ft innovation center.
 Watch a timelapse of our full building solar panel installation.

 Betty Lau, CEO